• Skip to primary navigation

 Water-bath canner filled with mason jars and ready to process.

-Garlic Dills are ready to eat in 6 or 8 weeks.
+Garlic Dills are ready to eat in six or eight weeks.
+(Be patient!)

 What's the difference between pickling salt and table salt?

-Unlike “table salt,” pickling salt is simply salt that does not contain anti-caking ingredients or additives like iodine.
+Unlike “table salt,” pickling salt does not contain anti-caking ingredients or additives like iodine.
 And because it lacks these anti-caking properties, pickling salt can turn into a solid brick, especially in humid or rainy conditions.
-Table salt, on the other hand, has additives that keep it from caking, so it will stay granular and pour smoothly... even when it rains.
+Table salt, on the other hand, has additives that keep it from caking, so it will stay granular and pour smoothly... thus, "When it rains, it pours."

-Four mason jars filled with processed dill pickles.
+Four mason jars filled with processed spicy dill pickles.

 No Waiting!
-If you are in the mood for a pickle today, try our Swedish Cucumbers (Easy Quick Pickle), and check out our roundup of 27 Quick Pickle Recipes for Your Garden Bounty!
+If you are in the mood for a pickle today, try our Swedish Cucumbers (Easy Quick Pickle)!

 Processed dills, ready for the shelf.